 1. Avoid Imitating Other Brands, Be Yourself.

 However, come to think of it, you want to create a personal brand that lets other people see your business as a unique online identity, but that’s not about imitating someone’s else brand.

 2. Create a Killer Content Strategy.

-When it comes to creating a personal brand, most (if not all) of the startups because of low budget fail to fuel growth.
+When it comes to creating a personal brand, most (if not all) of the startups because of low budgets fail to fuel growth.

 You can also associate your offerings with your personal brand by writing good content – be it a blog, social media posts, or anything that speaks about your area of expertise.

-The moment you launch your website – and start writing a blog, sending newsletters, etc. – you become a publisher.
+The moment you launch your website – and start writing a blog, sending newsletters, you become a publisher.

 3. Find Ways The Help Add More Value To Your Brand.

-Did someone post something utterly ridiculous about your brand in your network posts, or as a feedback on your website?
+Did someone post something utterly ridiculous about your brand in your network posts, or as feedback on your website?

 Here are a few tips to add more value to your brand:

-- Address all your customer needs: Make sure to meet all your customer needs in the most efficient manner possible.
+Address all your customer needs: Make sure to meet all your customer needs in the most efficient manner possible.
 For this, keep a tab on all of their problems and try to know what they expect from your brand.
 Also, stay in touch with your customers regularly, so that you can address their needs anytime and not only when they need something.

-- Reward your loyal customers: Almost every customer wants something in return to stick with you and your brand.
+Reward your loyal customers: Almost every customer wants something in return to stick with you and your brand.
 It could be gift certificates, discounts, or offers for taking up your products or services in the future.